 A Brief History

 As a form of continuous learning and entertainment, I've been running a handful of websites since 2016 when I took my first programming courses in college.
-One of the websites I maintain is cleberg.net, the place I consider the official website to represent me.
-Under this site, I have a handful of sub-directories and sub-domains.
+I maintain one main website, the place I consider the official website to represent me.
+Under this site, I have a handful of subdirectories and subdomains.

 One of the parts I've enjoyed the most about web development is the aspect of designing an identity for a web page and working to find exciting ways to display the site's content.
 Inevitably, this means I've changed the designs for my websites more times than I could possibly count.
 Since I don't really host anything on my main webpage that's vital, it allows me the freedom to change things as inspiration strikes.

 Historically, I've relied on core utilities for spacing, components, and layouts from Bootstrap and added custom CSS for fonts, accents, colors, and other items.
 I also tend to create sites with no border radius on items, visible borders, and content that takes up the entire screen (using whitespace inside components instead of whitespace around my components).